stephenharris/Event-Organiser/readme.txt

 * The **Calendar and Event List shortcodes**, similiar to their respective widgets, for use in themes or in posts and pages.
 * The **Venue map shortcodes** to display a map of a venue
 *  **Custom permissions** allow to specifiy which roles have the ability to create, edit and delete events or manage venues.
-* **Template** pages included in the plug-in for 'quick-start'.
+* **Template** pages include in the plug-in for 'quick-start'.
 These can be over-ridden by including the appropriately named template files in your theme folder
 * **Event functions** available which extend the post functions (e.g. `the_title()`,`get_the_author()`, `the_author()`) to ouput or return event data (the start date-time, the venue etc).
 For examples of their use see the [documentation](http://www.harriswebsolutions.co.uk/event-organiser/documentation/) or the included template files.
 * Assign events to categories, and view events by category
 * Venue pages, to view events by venue